The following are guidelines to assist in supporting students with type 1 diabetes, families and schools to get the best out of school camps

 This may include the ability to:

-- understand the need for extra food or insulin adjustment before, during and after exercise;
+- understand the need for extra food or insulin adjustments before, during and after exercise

-- confident to change pump sets and replace continuous monitoring or flash sensors school staff members attending camp must become familiar with type 1 diabetes and the needs of their students by completing relevant training.
+- confidently change pump sets and replace continuous monitoring or flash sensors.
+School staff members attending camp must become familiar with type 1 diabetes and the needs of their students by completing relevant training.

 Preparing for camp

-These check lists are to assist parents or carers to identify considerations when planning type 1 diabetes management for a student attending a school camp.
+These checklists are to assist parents or carers identify considerations when planning type 1 diabetes management for a child attending a school camp.
 We encourage parents or carers and school staff to meet and discuss these considerations early in the school year.
-These check-lists may highlight where students and/or staff require training or an update of specific type 1 diabetes management skills.
+These checklists may highlight where children and/or staff require training or an update of specific type 1 diabetes management skills.

 Camp management plan and action (emergency) plan

 With the aid of a camp management plan, families and school staff can develop a coordinated plan to address any situations which may arise on a school camp.
 These include the impact of camp activities on glucose levels and insulin management, overnight glucose monitoring and meal planning.
-A copy of the student’s diabetes school action plan, which ordinarily accompanies their diabetes management plan for school, should be attached to the camp management plan.
+A copy of the child’s diabetes action plan, which ordinarily accompanies their diabetes management plan for school, should be attached to the camp management plan.
 The action plan includes a flow chart with instructions for dealing with hypoglycaemia (hypo) and hyperglycaemia (hyper).
-This is an important document that should be made readily available for all staff during the camp duration.
+This is an important document that should be made readily available for all staff for the duration of the camp.